-1 (c) REVIEW BY OFFICE OF INFORMATION AND REGU- 2 LATORY AFFAIRS.- 3 (1) REQUIREMENT TO SEEK REVIEW.-The 4 President may, by Executive order, require an inde- 5 pendent regulatory agency to submit to the Adminis- 6 trator for review- 7 (A) any proposed economically significant 8 rule, either prior to publication of the notice of 9 proposed rulemaking or, if the head of the inde- 10 pendent regulatory agency elects, during the 11 general public comment period; and 12 (B) any final economically significant rule 13 prior to publication of the final rule.
+1 (c) REVIEW BY OFFICE OF INFORMATION AND REGU- 2 LATORY AFFAIRS.- 3 (1) REQUIREMENT TO SEEK REVIEW.-The 4 President may, by Executive order, require an inde- 5 pendent regulatory agency to submit to the Adminis- 6 trator for review- 7 (A) any proposed economically significant 8 rule, either prior to publication of the notice of 9 proposed rulemaking or, if the head of the inde- 10 pendent regulatory agency elects, during the 11 general public comment period; and 12 (B) any final economically significant rule, 13 prior to publication of the final rule.
 14 (2) Nonbinding assessment.-An Executive 15 order issued under this Act may require that, not 16 later than 90 days after the independent regulatory 17 agency submits a proposed or final economically sig- 18 nificant rule for review, the Administrator submit 19 for inclusion in the rulemaking record the assess- 20 ment of the Administrator of the extent to which the 21 independent regulatory agency has complied with 22 any of the regulatory analysis requirements made 23 applicable by Executive order.
-24 (3) Determination and explanation by 25 INDEDENDENT ACTION An Evecutive order issued
+24 (3) Determination and explanation by 25 INDEPENDENT AGENCY.-An Executive order issued

-- under this Act may require that, if the Administrator concludes under paragraph (2) that the independent regulatory agency did not comply with one or more requirements of the Executive order with respect to a proposed or final economically significant rule, the head of the independent regulatory agency that issued the economically significant rule shall include with the final rule- - (A) a determination that the rule complies with the specified requirement or requirements and an explanation of that determination; and - 12 (B) if applicable, an explanation why the 13 independent regulatory agency did not comply 14 with one or more of the specified requirements, 15 based on the statutory provision authorizing the 16 rule.
+1 under this Act may require that, if the Adminis-2 trator concludes under paragraph (2) that the inde-3 pendent regulatory agency did not comply with 1 or 4 more requirements of the Executive order with re-5 spect to a proposed or final economically significant 6 rule, the head of the independent regulatory agency 7 that issued the economically significant rule shall in-8 clude with the final rule-

+- (A) a determination that the rule complies with the specified requirement or requirements and an explanation of that determination; and - 12 (B) if applicable, an explanation why the 13 independent regulatory agency did not comply 14 with one or more of the specified requirements, 15 based on the statutory provision authorizing the 16 rule.